Why "The Light Fantastic?"

 This peculiar phrase also, though, has a particular resonance for a New York City touring company like ours.
 Tennessee Williams likely heard the phrase from a popular song called “The Sidewalks of New York,” which many once considered a theme song for New York:

-…we were also drawn to the phrase by its earliest origins in a poem by John Milton called “L’Allegro,” an ode to merriment he wrote as a companion piece to his ode to melancholy, “Il Penseroso” (they function together not unlike the iconic theater masks).
+…we were also drawn to the phrase by its earliest origins in a poem by John Milton called “L’Allegro,” an ode to merriment he wrote as a companion piece to his ode to melancholy, “Il Penseroso."
 The relevant passage:

 Come, and trip it as ye go